Skip to main content

 Create a Session

-# Create a Session with an Agent ID
+Create a Session with an existing agent and environment_id:

 -H "Authorization: Bearer $QODER_PAT" \